-When used with baseplate-serve, log entries are formatted as JSON objects that can be parsed automatically by log analysis systems.
+In production usage, log entries are formatted as JSON objects that can be parsed automatically by log analysis systems.
 Log entry objects contain the following keys:

 message The message.

 level The name of the log level at which the log entry was generated, e.g. INFO, WARNING, etc.